BergstromDomain/MyApp/docs/section_5_event_tracker_linking_events_to_person/5_8_showing_an_event.md

 ### Updated spec with more expectations ###
-Just like the with the previous specs, I added additional expectations to the creating an event spec.
+Just like the with the previous specs, I added additional expectations to the showing an event spec.
 A user can reach the show event page either from the person's events or from the vents page so I ensured that both options were included in the spec.
 ```bash
 gedit spec/features/event-tracker/showing_an_event_spec.rb
 ```